Skip to main content

 Tuition-Free Teacher Education Fellowship

-Graduate in One Year, Tuition-Free
+Graduate in 13 Months, Tuition-Free

-As a K-12 teacher fellow, you’ll work in a partner school district for a full academic year, gaining unparalleled and invaluable field experience.
+As a K–12 teacher fellow, you’ll work in a partner school district for a full academic year, gaining essential field experience.
 You’ll engage in a range of classroom-based activities, including small group instruction, co-teaching, and ultimately, independent classroom instruction.

-Fellows graduate in one year, tuition-free, and earn a Master of Education in Teacher Education and licensure in their area of specialization.
+Fellows graduate in 13 months, tuition-free, and earn a Master of Education in Teacher Education and initial licensure in their area of specialization.

-• Communication and Literacy Skills (01): Reading and Writing subtests
+• Communications & Literacy Skills (01): Reading and Writing subtests

 • English as a Second Language (54)